Palestine Action: Criticism

 The decision to proscribe Palestine Action has been subject to debate.
 The Times opposed the proscription, regarding it as "unwise" to prosecute the group under anti-terrorism laws rather than criminal legislation.
 By classifying the group alongside the likes of Hamas and al-Qaeda, it said, the government risks promoting the perception that pro-Palestinian speech is being suppressed.
 The Guardian described the proscription as "an alarmingly illiberal overreaction" which conflates civil disobedience with terrorism, and called it a "disgrace" for non-violent protesters to be facing jail for expressions of support.
 The New York Times stated that the declassified intelligence report "undercuts some officials' broad claims" used to justify the proscription.

 Lawyers for Palestine Action called the proposal "unlawful, dangerous and ill thought out".
 The proscription was criticised by experts from the United Nations, who said that acts intending to damage property but not to kill or injure people should not be labelled as terrorism, and noted that the move could have a "chilling effect" on political protest and "advocacy generally".
 Liberty, the civil liberties organisation, expressed concern regarding the precedent and propriety of the order.
 Amnesty International criticised the proscription as "unprecedented legal overreach", and said that UK's definition of terrorism was "overly broad" compared to similar legislation in other countries, and that the UK's anti-terrorism laws have given UK authorities the power to suppress free speech for years now.
 Further, Amnesty warned that by designating Palestine Action as a terrorist group, British authorities could next suppress freedom of speech of anyone caught expressing support for the group.

 In 2025, several UK news publishers and journalists were concerned about the restrictions when they write about these topics.
 Owen Jones wrote in The Guardian: "This column does not express support for Palestine Action – here's why ...
 This piece must be carefully written to avoid my being imprisoned for up to 14 years.
 That's a curious sentence to say as a newspaper columnist in Britain in 2025."
 In September 2025, Defence Secretary John Healey said he expected newly appointed Home Secretary Shabana Mahmood to be "just as tough" as Yvette Cooper on Palestine Action.
 Mahmood abstained from the vote to proscribe Palestine Action as a terrorist group.
+In November 2025, The Guardian reported that a member of the Home Office homeland security group, who requested anonymity, had warned that the anti-terrorism Prevent programme risked being overwhelmed by the ban.
+He was particularly concerned many young people who did not understand the law could be referred into the Prevent programme.
+His concerns reflected those that independent Prevent reviewer Lord David Anderson had raised in the House of Lords pre-proscription debate.